The ultimate guide to wildlife safety & pest management for off-grid RV living

 The off-grid safety toolkit: Essential gear

 Every off-gridder should have a dedicated “wildlife bin” in their basement storage.
-Use this checklist to ensure you’re prepared:
+Along with the checklist below, ensuring your food is inaccessible is the most critical step in boundary setting.

 | Item | Purpose | Why you need it |